GalvanRial-DS/entropic-axis/README.md

 ---

-## Reproducing Figures & Statistics
+## DEMO // Reproducing Figures & Statistics

 To reproduce the main results of the manuscript: